FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: How does compare with the state-of-the-art?

 {\bf Robustness to Task Difficulty.} We validate the robustness in performance of our method using the SNU-Film dataset~\cite{choi2020channel} consisting of videos with varying difficulty for interpolation depending on the temporal gap between the input frames.
 The four settings we use are \textit{easy} (120-240 FPS), e.g. predicting 240 FPS video from 120 FPS input, \textit{medium} (60-120 FPS), \textit{hard} (30-60 FPS) and \textit{extreme} (15-30 FPS).
 In~\figref{fig:SNUTest}, we compare the performance of our method with prior works including CAIN~\cite{choi2020channel} and AdaCoF~\cite{lee2020adacof}, and report better performance than all the methods consistently across all the difficulty settings.
-Specifically, we see a gain of $1.28 dB$ and $1.62 dB$ compared to the next best approach \cite{choi2020channel} in the \textit{hard} and \textit{medium} settings respectively, which are considered challenging for video frame interpolation because of large motions and longer time gaps between the frames.
-This indicates that our method is more robust to input video frame rates.
+Specifically, we see a gain of $1.28 dB$ and $1.62 dB$ compared to the next best approach \cite{choi2020channel} in the \textit{hard} and \textit{medium} settings respectively, which are considered challenging for video frame interpolation because of large motions and longer time gaps between the frames indicating robustness to video frame rates.

-{\bf User Study.} Commonly used quantitative metrics like PSNR and SSIM do not strongly correlate with human visual perception to image quality~\cite{nilsson2020understanding, hore2010image}.
-Therefore, we conduct a large scale user survey on Amazon Mechanical Turk to analyze the performance of our method in comparison to competing methods.
-Starting from the 90 HD videos from the DAVIS 2017 dataset~\cite{perazzi2016benchmark}, we generate SloMo videos using \eightx{} interpolation using our method as well as QVI~\cite{xu2019quadratic} and Super-SloMo~\cite{jiang2018super} for comparison.
-We explain the details of the survey in Appendix~\ref{appendix:user_study}, and summarize the results in \figref{fig:userStudy}.